treelogic-swe/email-scraper/README.md

 ![email-scraper Logo](./resources/images/email-scraper.png)

+# Summary

+Turn a mailbox into a read API.

 # Overview

 Scrapes e-mail from a specified e-mail server, extracting string results according to specified matching patterns, and sends the output to a configured location.